 Here are six things you can do to become productive while you’re procrastinating:

 Maybe the main task you are trying to accomplish isn’t getting done at the moment.
 But focusing on similar or related tasks can help keep your mind focused on work.
 In college, I learned this trick when I just couldn’t get started on a particular assignment.
 Even if the assignment was due soon, I would not force the issue.

-    Instead, I would get ahead in a different area until the mood eventually turned to the more pressing matter.
-This kept me from ever really being too far behind, actually helped me get ahead of most things.
+Instead, I would get ahead in a different area until the mood eventually turned to a more pressing matter.
+This kept me from ever really being too far behind and actually helped me get ahead of most things.
 Certainly, when you can get ahead, the pressure is reduced.

 2. Clean Things